 Connectivity at home is important, but staying connected while you’re out and about is essential too.
 These are the top mobile providers offering reliable data plans in Germany:

-We opted for Vodafone’s CallYa Allnet Flat S tariff.
-It comes with 10GB of data every four weeks, unlimited calls and SMS within Germany, 200 minutes or SMS to EU networks, and EU roaming.
+We opted for Vodafone’s CallYa Allnet Flat S tariff, which costs 9.99€ every four weeks.
+It comes with 10GB of data, unlimited calls and SMS within Germany, 200 minutes or SMS to EU networks, and EU roaming.
 It’s ideal for staying connected both at home and while traveling across Europe.

-🔥 Bonus Tip: It’s not uncommon to experience internet outages at home that can last for days.
+💡 Useful Tip: It’s not uncommon to experience internet outages at home that can last for days.
 If this happens, you can contact your provider and request temporary mobile data while they work on the issue.
 We’ve previously had Vodafone send us mobile data while our home internet was down.
 So it might be helpful to have both your home and mobile internet provided by the same company, just in case!

 Best Banking Options for Expats in Germany